Muokkaa

 Verify LSA protection

-• 12: LSASS.exe was started as a protected process with level: 4
+3. Look for the following WinInit event: 12: LSASS.exe was started as a protected process with level: 4.

 LSA and Credential Guard

 LSA protection is a security feature that defends sensitive information like credentials from theft by blocking untrusted LSA code injection and process memory dumping.
 LSA protection runs in the background by isolating the LSA process in a container and preventing other processes, like malicious actors or apps, from accessing the feature.
-This isolation makes LSA Protection a vital security feature, which is why it's enabled by default in Windows 11.
+This isolation makes LSA protection a vital security feature, which is why it's enabled by default in Windows 11.

-Starting in Windows 10, Credential Guard also helps prevent credential theft attacks by protecting NTLM password hashes, Kerberos Ticket Granting Tickets (TGTs), and credentials stored by applications as domain credentials.
+Starting in Windows 10, Credential Guard also helps prevent credential theft attacks by protecting NTLM password hashes, Kerberos ticket-granting tickets (TGTs), and credentials stored by applications as domain credentials.
 Kerberos, NTLM, and Credential Manager isolate secrets by using virtualization-based security (VBS).

 Starting in Windows 11 version 22H2, VBS and Credential Guard are enabled by default on all devices that meet the system requirements.
 Credential Guard is supported on 64-bit Secure Boot devices only.
-LSA protection and Credential Guard are complementary, and systems that support Credential Guard or have it enabled by default can also enable and benefit from LSA protection.
+LSA protection and Credential Guard are complementary, and systems that support Credential Guard or enable it by default can also enable and benefit from LSA protection.
 For more information about Credential Guard, see Credential Guard overview.

 More resources